Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 Key investors and financiers:AngloGold Ashanti’s major lenders include the International Finance Corporation through its financial intermediary Nedbank, ANZ Banking Group, Bank of Montreal, Bank of Tokyo-Mitsubishi UFJ, Barclays Bank, Canadian Imperial Bank Commerce, Citibank, Commonwealth Bank of Australia, Royal Bank of Canada, Deutsche Bank, Goldman Sachs & Co, HSBC Bank, Jian Sing Bank, JPMorgan Chase & Co, Morgan Stanley Group, Scotiabank, Standard Chartered Bank, UBS, and Westpac Banking.
 Key shareholders as of 2019 include: BlackRock, VanEck, Vanguard, APG, PGGM, TIAA, the Norwegian Government Pension Fund Global, California Government Employees’ State Retirement System, and Caisse de Depot et Placement du Quebec.

-Our partners:Centre du Commerce International pour le Développement (CECIDE) and Les Mêmes Droits Pour Tous (MDT)
+Our partners:Centre du Commerce International pour le Développement (CECIDE), Les Mêmes Droits Pour Tous (MDT) and 11th Hour Project

 In late 2015, Sira Bérété was walking home from high school in the Siguri region of northeastern Guinea, near the border with Mali.
 Bérété, a ninth-grader at the time, heard gunshots and tried to run.
 A bullet slammed into her shoulder.
 She lost consciousness.